 1. From the centre of the hamlet of Pian d'Alma, at the restaurant "Ristorante Cala Violina" take the single track road signposted "Val Molina - Torre Civette".
 At its end, just before it curves over a small bridge, is the private (no access) entrance road to the Torre Civette and then, after the bridge, the perfect spot to access the beach.

-Take the footpath on the southern side of the river (Fosso Alma Nuovo) and follows its course until its mouth into the sea, which will bring you to the northern most point of Capanna Civinini, below the tower.
+Take the footpath on the southern side of the river (Fosso Alma Nuovo) and follows its course through the tall grass until its mouth into the sea, which will bring you to the northern most point of Capanna Civinini, below the tower.

 2. Or, from the crossroads with the SS158 at Pian d'Alma take the road to Punta Ala.
 Turn right into the first entrance you come to for a campsite and camping village.
 It looks as though it is a private entrance, but is in fact an unkept road that passes the entrances of two campsites.
 Follow this road to the base of Torre Civette.
 (Be aware that the road is normally in a very poor state.)